HardlyDifficult/Tutorials/Outline.md

 <img src="http://i.imgur.com/mUv143i.png" width=150px />

-Hit play, the spike ball should hit the bumper and quickly reverse and accelerate the other direction.
+Hit play, the spike ball should hit the bumper and quickly reverse and then accelerate the other direction:

 <img src="http://i.imgur.com/vMjWoia.gif" width=150px />

- - Copy paste the bumper and modify it's position so that each platform that may send a spike ball offscreen has a bumper.
+ - Copy paste the bumper and modify it's position and rotation so that each platform that may send a spike ball offscreen has a bumper.
-  - Change the Transform rotation Z to about '30' (times -1 from the other side).
  - Remove the bumper from the bottom left as we do not want spike balls to roll back on screen after reaching this point.
- - Optionally move each Bumper GameObject under a new parent empty GameObject "Bumpers" to keep the 'Hierarchy' organized.
+ - Optionally move each Bumper GameObject under a new parent empty GameObject "Bumpers" to keep the 'Hierarchy' organized, like we had done for Platforms.

  Your screen with bumpers should look something like this: